 30. Depreciations31.
 Air conditioners32.
 Fans and lights33.
 Interior decorations34.
+Refrigerators

-Refrigerators35.
-Purchase and sales
+35. Purchase and sales

-At this stage, performas of bulk of originality and ledger may be provided to the students and they may be asked to complete the same.
+At this stage, performas of bulk of originality and ledger may be provided to the students and they may be asked to complete the same with the help of computers.